The 2 Native Wild Cats in Ohio

 Bobcats do not hibernate.
 They are active throughout the year.
 However, they’re rarely seen since they’re predominantly nocturnal or crepuscular animals.
 See

-A bobcat is a solitary animal with the exceptions of during mating season or when a female is raising young.
-They are territorial and live in home ranges that they patrol and scent mark with urine and feces.
+A bobcat is a solitary animal, except during mating season or when a female is raising young.
+It is territorial and lives in home ranges that it patrols and scent marks with urine and feces.

 Their territory size varies with the geography and the availability of prey.
 However, in Ohio, a bobcat’s average range is from 6 to 12 miles.
 Male home ranges are generally quite a bit larger than female home ranges.